Tudor food and drink: Food

 Tudors of all classes consumed bread in all of their meals as the main source of carbohydrates; however, its quality varied.
 The cheapest bread available was Carter's bread, which was a mixture of rye and wheat.
 The middle class or prosperous tenants ate ravel—also known as yeoman's bread—made of wholemeal.
 The most expensive bread was manchet, made of white wheat flour.
+It was often telling what social status one belonged to by what type of bread they ate.The common folk ate whatever they could catch from the rivers and the sea, like haddock and sole.
+The rich had more of a variety with sturgeon, seal, crab, lobster, and shrimp.
+The poor ate whatever meat they could find, such as rabbits, blackbirds, pheasants, partridges, hens, ducks, and pigeons.
+Meanwhile, the rich people also ate more costly varieties of meat, such as swan, peafowl, geese, boar, and deer (venison).
+Frumenty was also eaten in Tudor times.